 Personal computer operations using the Microsoft Windows operating environment.
 Customizing, optimizing and maintenance of desktops, folders, and documents.
+One lecture.
+Two lab.

 CSA/WEB177.
 Surfing the Internet (2).

 Basic to intermediate techniques of using the full features of the INTERNET and its resources.
 Emphasis on accessing the information of the rapidly expanding and ever changing "Information Superhighway."